ObjectProfile/Pharo2VW/README.md

 After you get the file `MySpaceInVW.st` you can load it into a visualworks image

-0. In this example, create a bundle called `MyBundle`, and add the package `MyPackage` in that bundle
+1. In this example, create a bundle called `MyBundle`, and add the package `MyPackage` in that bundle
-1. For `MyPackage`, rightclick then select the option `File into...`.
+2. For `MyPackage`, rightclick then select the option `File into...`.
-2. Select the file `MySpaceInVW.st` and load it.
+3. Select the file `MySpaceInVW.st` and load it.
-3. If you get some error loading the file.
+4. If you get some error loading the file.
 Delete the loaded code, and fix the problem in pharo.
 (Common errors: your code have '{}', or your code have '..', etc )
-4. At this point your code is loaded in visualworks all classes in the same package.
-Probably now you need the classes have the same package organization that it has in pharo.
+5. At this point your code is loaded in visualworks all classes in the same package.
+Probably now you need the classes have the same package organization.
 In that case try to use the next piece of code.

 ```Smalltalk
 | main classes cat pkg |